oracle-livelabs/security/database/advanced/data-masking-subsetting-TTT24/data-masking-subsetting.md

     ![DMS](./images/dms-112.png "16")

 6. Highlight the succeeded Discovery Job and notice thirteen sensitive columns discovered and shown under the **Discovered Columns** section.
 Next, highlight each row with columns EMAIL, USERID or PASSWORD one by one and select **Mark Sensitive** option at the top.
-Notice that the **Sensitive Status** has been changed from *`Undefined`* to *`Sensitive`* for eight rows.
+Notice that the **Sensitive Status** has been changed from *`UNDEFINED`* to *`SENSITIVE`* for eight rows.

     ![DMS](./images/dms-113.png "17")